Understanding AI Dungeon System Settings

 We want everyone to have a safe and enjoyable experience playing AI Dungeon, so we provide AI Safety Settings for players to control how the AI generates responses during their games.

 There are three levels of AI Safety Settings: Safe, Moderate, and Mature.
-ChatGPT will only work when the Safe or Moderate levels are selected, but Dragon and Griffin may be used with Mature.
+ChatGPT will only work when Safe or Moderate mode is selected, but other models may be used with Mature.

-Safe Using the Safe level prevents the AI from generating sexual, hateful, violent, or triggering content.
+Safe Using Safe mode prevents the AI from generating sexual, hateful, violent, or triggering content.

-Moderate Using the Moderate level reduces and limits some sexual, hateful, violent, or triggering content from being generated by the AI.
+Moderate Using Moderate mode reduces and limits some sexual, hateful, violent, or triggering content from being generated by the AI.

-Mature Using the Mature level will not limit the AI from generating mature, violent, or triggering content, but the AI may still decline to generate content against our policies.
+Mature Using Mature mode will not limit the AI from generating mature, violent, or triggering content.
 You must confirm that you are 18+ when enabling this level.

 The AI Safety Settings default to ‘Safe’ and are universal for your account, so changing it under Account Settings will also update it under in-game settings.